-Caravanserai: A place where cultures meet is a cultural engagement program launched by Arts Midwest on behalf of the U.S. Regional Arts Organizations with support from the Doris Duke Foundation for Islamic Art.
-This groundbreaking initiative intends to open and expand the dialogue between American communities and contemporary Muslim societies using the arts as a point of entry.
+Caravanserai: A place where cultures meet was a cultural engagement program launched by Arts Midwest on behalf of the U.S. Regional Arts Organizations with support from the Doris Duke Foundation for Islamic Art.
+This groundbreaking initiative opened dialogue between American communities and contemporary Muslim societies using the arts as a point of entry.

-Since 2011, Caravanserai has hosted a series of deeply contextualized residency tours in communities across the United States.
-During each season, presenting organizations host week-long music residencies featuring different ensembles, which include educational workshops, community outreach events, and public performances.
+Starting in 2011, Caravanserai hosted a series of deeply contextualized residency tours in communities across the United States.
+During each season, presenting organizations hosted week-long music residencies featuring different ensembles, which included educational workshops, community outreach events, and public performances.
 Several seasons also featured unique residencies with Muslim filmmakers.

-The 2015–2016 season invites Muslim American musicians to share their cross-cultural stories in unique, contemporary expressions—hip-hop, rap, soul, dance, pop, rock, and jazz fused with the musical influences of their cultural traditions.
-The program visits Grand Forks, ND; Fergus Falls, MN; and Traverse City, MI.
+The 2015–2016 season invited Muslim American musicians to share their cross-cultural stories in unique, contemporary expressions—hip-hop, rap, soul, dance, pop, rock, and jazz fused with the musical influences of their cultural traditions.
+The program visited Grand Forks, ND; Fergus Falls, MN; and Traverse City, MI.

 The 2014–2015 season featured two unique music ensembles—a dynamic group representing the diversity of modern Malaysia and a renowned troupe performing an ancient tradition—along with an innovative collaboration between 15 Malaysian contemporary filmmakers.
 The program visited Crockett, TX; Houston, TX; Atlanta, GA; Gainesville, FL; and Chicago, IL.

 The 2013-2014 season explored Turkey through residencies by two leading musicians and a celebrated filmmaker.
 The program visited Lawrence, KS; Post Falls, ID; Anchorage, AK; Honolulu, HI; and Port Townsend, WA.